histoire-dev/histoire/docs/guide/index.md

 ### :zap: Dynamic source

-The copiable source code is an important part of the documentation purpose of stories.
+The copyable source code is an important part of the documentation purpose of stories.
 For supported frameworks, Histoire can generate the template/JSX/source code that you can one-click-copy and paste in your project.

 ### :bento: Variant grids